nh-99/plex_monitor/README.md

 # Environment Variables
 The `DATABASE_URL` and `SECRET_KEY` environment variables must be set.
 The database URL is just the typical connection string for a MySQL database in Golang, which looks like `user:pass@tcp(127.0.0.1)/database_name?parseTime=true`.
 Secret key should be set specifically for your environment.

+# Database
+The database used for this is MySQL 8.
+You must setup a database and import the `database/schema.sql` file into it.
+It will setup the initial table structure.
+To add services to monitor you'll need to add rows to the `monitored_services` table.